-1.3 Structure Overview (Synopsis)
+1.3 Structure Overview

 The Data Structures Protocol specifies several commonly used data structures.
-These structures are primarily concerned with property values, folder and message object identifiers, and folder queries.
+These structures are primarily concerned with property values, folder and Message object identifiers, and folder queries.

-There are some apparent redundancies; for example, EntryIds are specified in a couple of different ways in section 2.2.
+There are some apparent redundancies; for example, EntryIDs are specified in several different ways in section 2.2.
 This is because information is formatted differently in different contexts.
-For example, store EntryIds are formatted differently in the context of a remote operation (ROP) than in the context of a binary property value created by clients.
+For example, store EntryIDs are formatted differently in the context of a remote operation (ROP) than in the context of a binary property value created by clients.